Moving to Estonia for an IT Job: Artem’s Relocation Story

 Nature in Estonia

 People are friendly even if you don’t know the language.
-They try to help you even if you cant speak the same language as each other.
+They try to help you even if you can’t speak the same language as each other.

 It is easy to get a mortgage with nice conditions, and real estate prices are still not too high (but they are rising).
-You can get a decent apartment near the centre for 150-200k euro—which is astonishing compared to Amsterdam or Berlin, for example.
+You can get a decent flat near the centre for €200–350k—which is astonishing compared to Amsterdam or Berlin, for example.

 Healthcare is not top-notch, but it is decent.
-You need not wait 6-12 months like in other countries, but sometimes the waiting period might reach 1-2 months.
+You need not wait 6–12 months like in other countries, but sometimes the waiting period might reach 1–2 months.
 If you don’t want to wait, private healthcare is available.
 The prices are not too high.
-Regular hospitals are good and well maintained.
+Regular hospitals are good and well-maintained.
 All your history is tracked in the system, including your tests, prescriptions etc.

 It is easy to establish your own small (or large) business here.
 It is extra easy, really.